 Managing family finances

-Family finances are more complex because of multiple income streams and more goals that need to be achieved.
+Family finances are more complex because of multiple income sources and more goals that need to be achieved.

 In many families, one member of the household manages the bills and everything related to money.
 Some couples keep their individual incomes and bank account, then contribute to a joint budget for joint expenses.
 This leads to my money, your money conversations, which sometimes lead to strife and disagreements.